nelsonjchen/see-through-pilot/README.md

 # see-through-pilot

+## Not actually a project.

+Just archiving this discussion or idea from the now shuttered GitHub discussion

+---

 Just a placeholder post, sort of, and maybe a discussion, maybe a request for further interest, should anyone want to try to take it on.
 Just documenting this outside of Discord. https://discord.com/channels/469524606043160576/524328425415245827/913348168769490954

 https://www.cs.purdue.edu/cgvlab/papers/popescu/popescuTD_ISMAR16.pdf